InformaticsMatters/code-repository-development-policy-stages/README.md

 # Code Repository Development Policy Stages

-A definition of the requirements that need to be satisfied for our code repositories to meet various levels of _development stages_ designed to indicate the 'product worthiness' of the code they contain.
+A definition of the requirements that need to be satisfied for our code repositories to meet various levels of _development_ (_stages_), with each new stage designed to illustrate increasing 'product worthiness' of the code the repository contains.

-It is natual for all code to start as an early implementation of a design or concept.
-Initial implementations are often prototypes or proof of concepts where features appear and disappear quickly where development practices are often deliberately relaxed.
+It is natual for all code to start as an 'rough and ready' implementation of a design or concept.
+Initial implementations are often hampered is 'bogged-down' with too much process.
+Process that's unnecessary when you're simply building an experimental prototype or proof of concept, where features appear and disappear quickly.
+Here, development practices are often deliberately relaxed.

 At some stage in the code's lifetime it becomes _valuable_ and the desire to control its behaviour becomes as important (or more important) that enhancing it.
-As code repository development practices evolve and vary considerably, often based on the programming language, we wanted to define a set of rules that could be used to classify each of our repositories using a set of rules that we consider indicate the repository's _product worthiness_.
+As the development processes within these repositories evolve, and may also vary considerably, we need to define a common set of rules that could be used by any codebase, rules that can help provide consistency across repositories and help the observer and developer understand how the code is written, tested, built and delivered.
+As development matures we want to see each code-base follow a process pattern where what's produced and how it's used become a common pattern of increasing consistency and quality.

-That's what this document is about - identifying a small number of "stages" that a repository is expected to pass through on it's journey from _prototype to product_.
+That's what this document is about - identifying a small number of "stages" that a repository is expected to reach on it's journey from a prototype to a product.

 # 1.0.0-alpha.1